How to Make Your Next HR Data Presentation Pop [15+ Tips]

 Follow Up

-Schedule time to speak with your attendees afterward to get a feel for how well they absorbed the information.
+Schedule time to speak with your attendees afterward.
+That way, you can get a feel for how well they absorbed the information.
+In terms of interaction, try framing your conversations like this:

-You can frame this in terms of interaction in order to give you an in to follow up: “I wanted to follow up on your question about ____ in the HR presentation.
+“I wanted to follow up on your question about ____ in the HR presentation.
 Do you have any additional questions?” or “I noticed you didn’t get a chance to ask your questions during the HR presentation.
-Is there anything I can dive deeper into for you?”
+Is there anything I can clarify for you?”

 Seek Hard Metrics

 You can also try to measure the success of your HR presentation using hard metrics.
-For example, if your presentation was about career development opportunities, you could measure how many employees participated in development initiatives like leadership training or tuition reimbursement.
+For example, if your presentation was about career development opportunities, you could measure how many employees participated in development initiatives like leadership training or a mentorship program.